AndresJaramillo95/AndresJaramillo95.github.io/_posts/2019-08-26-My-Quantative-Financial-Algorithim.md

 The book goes through how these traders went from having nothing to everything, to nothing again, a vicious and draining cycle.

-The majority of traders interviewed mentioned the emotional stress of having to deal with volatility, false market signals, listening to bad trading advice from coworkers and friends, animalistic impulses
+The majority of traders interviewed mentioned the emotional stress of having to deal with volatility, false market signals, listening to bad trading advice from coworkers / friends, and animalistic impulses that are filled with regret.